 While you can choose an HVAC company, can you also do it on your own?
 In theory, you can perform this cleaning alone.
 However, you most likely don’t have the equipment necessary to clean all the bends in your dryer vent.

 Also, you may have to climb to uncomfortable locations, like your roof, to access your dryer vent.
 Therefore, it’s safest to call professionals rather than do it alone.
 They have the experience and education necessary to ensure you can keep your home and laundry room safe from dryer fire hazards due to dryer lint buildup.

 How To Keep Your Home Safe

 Old Bridge Township is a township in Middlesex County, New Jersey, United States.
-The township is located toward the southeast edge of the Raritan Valley region within the New York metropolitan area.
+The township is located in the Raritan Valley region within the New York metropolitan area.
 As of the 2010 United States Census, the township had a total population of 65,375, reflecting an increase of 4,919 (+8.1%) from the 60,456 counted in the 2000 Census, which had in turn increased by 3,981 (+7.0%) from the 56,475 counted in the 1990 Census.
 As of the 2010 Census, the township was the state’s 18th largest municipality, after being the state’s 21st most-populous municipality in 2000.
 Old Bridge is a bedroom suburb of New York City located across the Raritan Bay from Staten Island, and it is about 25 miles (40 km) from Manhattan, and about 30 miles (48 km) south of Newark.